pingcap/docs/pd-configuration-file.md

 ### `client-urls`

-- The list of client URLs to be listened to for client traffic
+- The list of client URLs to be listened to by PD
 - Default value: `"http://127.0.0.1:2379"`
 - When you deploy a cluster, you must specify the IP address of the current host as `client-urls` (for example, `"http://192.168.100.113:2379"`).
 If the cluster runs on Docker, specify the IP address of Docker as `"http://0.0.0.0:2379"`.